 France's Coolest City Right Now

-Bordeaux isn’t as stuffy as one might expect: with a new wine museum, and a revitalized restaurant scene, this cosmopolitan city has a bright and fascinating future.
+Bordeaux isn’t as stuffy as one might expect: with a wine museum and a revitalized restaurant scene, this cosmopolitan city has a bright and fascinating future.
 If you want to enjoy French innovation and a fresh new way to experience the country, I like to think of Bordeaux as one of the most exciting cities in France right now.
 While it certainly has a moneyed, exclusive reputation as one of France’s traditional centres of trade and wine, the newly revitalized waterfront—once blocked with ugly warehouses and industrial sites—offers up much more cutting-edge and cultural value to be found these days.
 Let’s begin!